 Miss Hylton has been teaching music theater majors for ten years at CUA.
 She has directed a "Boot Camp for Singers" thru the Washington Savoyards, a staged music theater performance for 16 students at the Atlas Theater.
 Her CUA music theater grads have been cast on national tours out of New York, been in the Miss America Pageant (Atlantic City) and cast on a national tour of an original children's show produced by the Kennedy Center for the Performing Arts in Washington DC.

 Miss Hylton also attended the Bach Akademie in Stuttgart, Germany and is increasingly in demand as an adjudicator and judge in national vocal competitions.
-She is the Voice Department Chair of the Levine School of Music in Washington DC and is also adjunct voice faculty at the Benjamin T. Rome School of Music at Catholic University, where she has taught voice, song literature, and diction.
+She is the Voice Department Chair of the Levine School of Music in Washington DC and is also adjunct voice faculty at the Departments of Music at Catholic University, where she has taught voice, song literature, and diction.